Kitware/CMake/Help/generator/Visual Studio 11 2012.rst

 Project Types
 ^^^^^^^^^^^^^

-Only Visual C++ and C# projects may be generated.
+Only Visual C++ and C# projects may be generated (and Fortran with Intel compiler integration).
 Other types of projects (JavaScript, Database, Website, etc.) are not supported.

 Platform Selection
 ^^^^^^^^^^^^^^^^^^